-“Wool Washing, Connemara” an early postcard (p.u 1904) is an affordable way to collect the artist’s work!
+“Wool Washing, Connemara” an early postcard (p.u 1904) is a more affordable way to collect the artist’s work!

-Born Stockwell, London he was Poster artist and illustrator.
+Born in Stockwell, London he was Poster artist and illustrator.

 “The Custom House, Dublin” oil on board (12″ x 16″), sold at Whyte’s – 10/12/2016 for €580.00.

 Born and died in Bath, England.

 “In the Mourne Mountains” watercolour drawing (11″ x 15″), unsold at Ross’s – 9/8/2017.

 “An Irish Village” watercolour drawing (11″ x 15″), unsold at Ross’s – 9/8/2017.